MIsmlAhmed/FFA_tutorial/README.md

 # Flood Frequency Analysis Tutorial
-A tutorial on flood frequency analysis using R.
+A tutorial on flood frequency analysis using R for the Bow River at Banff gauge `05BB001`.

 # Used packages